DeeDee Jonrowe spent 363 days, 13 hours, 40 minutes and 3 seconds on the Iditarod trail — and that's just counting the races she has finished.

 "She's on a short list of Iditarod greats for sure," he said.

-She's also one of the few mushers that people know by first name only — she's just DeeDee, said Mark Nordman, Iditarod race marshal and race judge.
+She's also one of the few mushers that people know by first name only — she's just DeeDee, said Mark Nordman, Iditarod race marshal and race director.
 Nordman praised Jonrowe's good attitude and dedication.
 She always takes the time to talk to people, he said, and she has long been one of the mushers everyone comes to see.

 "If you want to have a crowd at a venue or function, you ask DeeDee to come," he said.